 The NHS and other care providers across the world are suffering under the pressure of the Covid-19 outbreak.
 The project called Engineers for the NHS will enable engineers, designers and institutions to collaborate on challenges sent directly from the NHS or from other care providers across the world.

 Professor Ogrodnik, an expert in healthcare technologies from Keele University’s School of Pharmacy and Bioengineering, said: “As institutions we have access to some of the best engineering design minds in the world, some of whom are at home with time on their hands.
 We are suggesting that they could supply some of their spare time to a coordinated provision of engineers and designers focussed on solving the problems deriving from the Covid-19 outbreak.
 Clearly the ventilator shortage is foremost in everyone’s minds but there are other issues too, many of which can be solved by the collective thoughts of engineers across the world.”

 Libby Meyrick, Chief Executive Officer for the Institution of Engineering Designers, said: “Unless our engineers and designers know of the issue no solution can be forthcoming.
 We therefore intend to lead a project that enables all of our members to collaborate on problems sent directly from the NHS or from other care providers across the globe.
 We would like institutions to enable their engineers to volunteer in this international effort.”

-The project has launched a https://www.institution-engineering-designers.org.uk/Article/Features/engineers-for-the-nhs-initiative and will be available for the NHS and care providers to submit their issues they need support with.
+The project has launched a new webpage for engineers to sign up to volunteer and will be available for the NHS and care providers to submit their issues they need support with.
 The problems the initiatives receive will then be filtered through to different groups of engineers across the UK.